simplecov-ruby/simplecov/README.md

 ## Using multiple formatters

-Configure the formatter to use built-in MultiFormatter:
+If you want to use multiple result formats, as of SimpleCov 0.7.0 you can use the built-in MultiFormatter:

     SimpleCov.formatter = SimpleCov::Formatter::MultiFormatter[
       SimpleCov::Formatter::HTMLFormatter,